Our Year in Review

 Along with buzzing bees, the Kindergartners took some time to discover what it would be like to have compound eyes like most insects.
 With our glasses in place, we went around the school, seeing the sights through the eyes of an insect!

-The first week of March is always a very exciting time in Kindergarten, it means that it is Read Across America week!
+The first few weeks of March are always a very exciting time in Kindergarten, it means that it is Read Across America week!
 That means a celebration of reading and Dr. Seuss!
-We spent a week reading Dr. Seuss galore, had guest readers from the school in the classroom to read to us, celebrated Dr. Seuss's birthday with Things hats, and even had a readathon with our favorite books!
+We spent a few weeks reading Dr. Seuss galore, had guest readers from the school in the classroom to read to us, celebrated Dr. Seuss's birthday with Things hats, and even had a readathon with our favorite books!

-It was a week full of laughter, silly rhymes, and celebration.
-Check out a few pictures from our great week of fun and learning!
+It was a time full of laughter, silly rhymes, and celebration.
+Check out a few pictures from our of fun and learning!

 We have been busy learning all about American symbols and some of our famous presidents.
 After President's Day, we spent the week studying George Washington and Abraham Lincoln.

-The Kindergartners then brainstormed facts that they learned about Abraham Lincoln and created a video about him!
-They worked together in groups of 4 to share their knowledge and create some spectacular videos!
+The Kindergartners then brainstormed facts that they learned about Abraham Lincoln and George Washington and created a video about them!
+They worked together in table groups to share their knowledge and create some spectacular videos!